Published by Lookforzebras

 There are also drawbacks to publishing your writing on your own site:

-- You need to build up your own audience
+- You need to cultivate and build your own audience over time.

-- There is no recognized journal name associated with your work, and it won’t get indexed
+- There is no recognized journal name linked to your work, and as a result, it won’t get indexed.

 - There is a bit of technical work involved

-Starting your own blog takes some time, but is fairly straightforward.
-If you want to publish your own writing but don’t want to take the time to build a website from scratch, consider publishing on Linkedin or Medium and using social media to boost your writing.
+Starting your own blog may take some time, but it is relatively straightforward.
+Alternatively, if you want to publish your writing but don’t have time to build a website from scratch, consider sharing it on platforms like LinkedIn or Medium.
+In addition, you can use social media to boost your writing and reach a wider audience.

 Options for medical and health professions students

-Medical students have all of the options above plus a few extras.
+Medical students have all the options above, plus a few extra opportunities to explore and contribute.
 A number of medical schools have medical literary journals specifically geared toward (and often produced by) students, such as Florida State’s HEAL and University of Oklahoma’s Blood and Thunder.

 There are also essay competitions for medical and health sciences students.
-You can get your creative writing published and win a scholarship in one swoop.
+You can get your creative writing published while also winning a scholarship in one seamless step.
 An example of this is the Hope Babette Thang Humanism in Healthcare Essay Contest.

-As physicians and scientists, we tend to be focused on scientific manuscripts and technical publications.
-While these types of writing are hugely important to our profession, they miss the human side of medicine.
-Publishing literary work and medical narratives allows us to preserve stories, promote healing, and improve patient care.
+As physicians and scientists, we focus on scientific manuscripts and technical publications.
+While these types of writing are crucial to our profession, they often overlook the human side of medicine.
+Publishing literary work and medical narratives helps preserve stories, promotes healing, and, in turn, enhances patient care.